vhata/puzzleserver/README.md

 From there, you can use the tools we installed (or any others you might want to experiment with) to investigate the “problems” on the system!

+Remember that if things ever get too slow for you, you can kill the problem scripts by removing the `/opt/puzzleserver-main/scripts/*running` files!

 # Credits

 Source image from https://unsplash.com/photos/t8a7Cg17W1k